fullstackenviormentss/data-science-test/README.md

 - The accounts we've selected have been using Cliniko for numerous years.

-- There are two files, one has the last 12 months of appointments for these accounts.
+- There are two files, one has the last 12 months of appointments (795,000 records) for these accounts.
 The other is the patients from those appointments.

-- It contains approximately 795,000 appointment records.

 - It is just a dump of our appointments and patients table in the database for these accounts (but identifiable information removed).
 It is missing a decent amount of information, particularly in the patients one, for privacy.